monroeclinton/mwm/README.md

 # mwm
 My window manager that is a work in progress.
 Currently hacky

+## Wayland support
+I'm currently working on a Wayland implementation, find it in the [wayland](https://github.com/monroeclinton/mwm/tree/wayland) branch.

 # Installation
 Clone this repo then:
 ```